Cyprus-hy/TRSOSNet/README.md

 ## Datasets

 In TRSOSNet, I use two datasets to train and test.
 One is [market1501](https://drive.google.com/file/d/0B8-rUzbwVRk0c054eEozWG9COHM/view?usp=sharing), the other is [dukemtmcreid](https://drive.google.com/open?id=1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O).
 You can create a folder first, and then put the two datasets in it.
-Like: `makedir data`.
+Like: `mkdir data`.
 And then the category should like this:

 ```
 data